 Forward, the whole Line!
-From ple that ever lived; O, will you not HIRAM FINDLAY, of Somerset co. all rally, rally as one man for Democracy?
+From left to right, from Woodberry to Cencorner-stone of liberty, the life-blood ple that ever lived; O, will you not HIRAM FINDLAY, of Somerset co. all rally, rally as one man for Democracy?
 Come, old men, who would see peace and re-union ere you close your eyes in everlasting sleep!
-Come, ye eyes in everlasting sleep!
-Come, ye middle-aged, who would do a good Hon.
-J. McD.
-Sharpe. work for yourselves and posterity!
+Come, ye middle-aged, who would do a good work for yourselves and posterity!
 ROBT.
 STECKMAN, of Bloody Run.
 Come, youth, with your heart of fire and your visions of a glorious future!
 Gather around that banner which has never been trailed in the dust, which bears upon it thirty-six stars, the emblem of an unbroken Union, come and do battle under its bright and glorious